Dr. Ana Miškovska Kajevska

 I graduated cum laude in Sociology (minor: Gender, Sexuality and Culture) from the University of Amsterdam.
 In my thesis “Communists, Feminists and Nationalists: A Journey into the Former Yugoslavia (1941-1991)”, I explored the development of the women’s and ethnic issue in Yugoslavia.
 I had previously finished the programmes in Women’s Studies and Peace Studies in Zagreb.
 My extensive activist experience mainly addresses human rights and liberties, and environmental issues.
 I speak fluent Bosnian/Croatian/Serbian, Dutch, English, and Macedonian (native), average French, and I read Bulgarian, German and Slovenian.

-- Miškovska Kajevska, A. (forthcoming, 2019).
+- Miškovska Kajevska, A. (2019).
 Book review of Lóránd, Z. (2018).
 The Feminist Challenge to the Socialist State in Yugoslavia.
 Basingstoke: Palgrave Macmillan.
 In: Aspasia, The International Yearbook of Central, Eastern and Southeastern European Women's and Gender History, vol. 13, pp. 212-213.

 - Miškovska Kajevska, A. (2018).
 ‘A Foe of Democracy, Gender and Sexual Equality in Macedonia: The Worrisome Role of the Party VMRO-DPMNE’.
 In: Politics and Governance, 6(3), pp. 55-66.

 - Miškovska Kajevska, A. (2018).
 ‘Suspending Democracy, Harming Gender Equality: The 2013 Law on Pregnancy Termination in Macedonia’.
 In: Verloo, M. (ed.)
 Varieties of Opposition to Gender Equality in Europe.
 New York & London: Routledge.